SCsupercraft/jacks-economy/versioned_docs/version-1.20.1/admin-tutorial/server-config/return-manifest-items.md

 :::

-While having items being **returned when creating manifests** is useful if you want players on your server or modpack to be able to **make their own manifests** you probably **don't want the items to be returned**.
+While having items being **returned when creating manifests** is useful, if you want players on your server or modpack to be able to **make their own manifests** you probably **don't want the items to be returned**.

 If you don't want items to be returned when **creating manifests** set `returnManifestItems` to false.